Governmental theory of atonement: Nature of the atonement

 The governmental view is very similar to the satisfaction view and the penal substitution view, in that all three views see Christ as satisfying God's requirement for the punishment of sin.
 However, the governmental view disagrees with the other two in that it does not affirm that Christ endured the precise punishment that sin deserves or paid its sacrificial equivalent.
 Instead, Christ's suffering was simply an alternative to that punishment.

 In contrast, penal substitution holds that Christ endured the exact punishment, or the exact "worth" of punishment, that sin deserved; the satisfaction theory states that Christ made the satisfaction owed by humans to God due to sin through the merit of His propitiatory sacrifice.
 These three views all acknowledge that God cannot freely forgive sins without any sort of punishment or satisfaction being exacted.
 By contrast, the Christus Victor view, states that Christ died not to fulfill God's requirements or to meet His needs or demands, but to cleanse humanity, restore the Image of God in humankind, and defeat the power of death over humans from within.

 In the words of Gustaf Aulen, the satisfaction view (and, by extension, the governmental and penal views) maintain the order of justice while interrupting the continuity of the divine work, while the Christus Victor view interrupts the order of justice while maintaining the continuity of the divine work.
 He also draws a distinction between Christus Victor, wherein the atonement is "from above", from the side of God, and other views, where the work is offered up from the side of man.

 Scope of the atonement

 According to the governmental theory, the scope of the substitution is unlimited.
 Individuals then partake of the atonement through faith.
 Under this view, therefore, people can fall out of the scope of atonement through loss of faith.
 According to the penal substitution theory, Christ's death served as a substitute for the sins of individuals directly.
 Then, it may be argued that God would be unjust to punish them even if they did not come to faith.
 More specifically, it may be argued that the penal substitutionary theory would lead of necessity, either to universalism on the one hand, or unconditional election.
 This argument has been considered by some as a false dilemma.
 In particular, Roger Olson states that penal substitution is compatible with unlimited atonement, because through non-arbitrary basis of the faith, a person can simply refuse or accept Christ vicarious payment.

-Scriptures commonly cited as evidence

-The following verses are commonly cited as evidence: Matthew 20:28, Mark 10:45, Romans 3:24-26, Romans 5:12 - 21, 1 Corinthians 15:28, Galatians 3:13, Philippians 1:29 - 30, Colossians 1:24, 1 Timothy 2:5 - 6, Hebrews 9:15, Hebrews 9:22, Isaiah 42:21.